xqyet/macroeconomic-PSModel/README.md

    git clone https://github.com/xqyet/macroeconomic-PSModel.git
    ```
    ### Contributions
-   This .NET WinFormsApp was created using C# in Visual Studio by me (Gio).
+   This .NET WinFormsApp was created using C# in Visual Studio by me.
 Feel free to fork and adjust variables to expand the model or focus on a specific part of the simulation!